 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Instructors assist students in mastering skills of paddling, scouting and running rapids.
-Students learn all the skills they need to move efficiently downriver.
-As there are only two students in a whitewater canoe, everyone has the opportunity to "captain their watercraft."
+After learning basic whitewater paddling techniques, students will be able to paddle as a group, heading down-river through sections of calm current and swift-moving whitewater rapids.
+The waters of the Rio Grande offer beginning paddlers a progressive challenge and a perfect place to learn and hone skills.
+Instructors assist students in mastering the skills of paddling, scouting and running rapids.
+Students learn all the skills they need to move safely and efficiently downriver including an introduction to whitewater rescue techniques.
+As there are only two students in a whitewater canoe, everyone has the opportunity to "captain their watercraft".
 Students learn to adapt to the river and desert environments and reset their internal clock to rise with the sun and sleep with the moon.

-A 30-day Pathfinder course provides the opportunity to chart a path, the motivation to begin the journey, and the skills required to achieve personal and professional goals.
+A 30-day Pathfinder course provides the opportunity to chart a path, the motivation to begin the journey and the skills required to achieve personal and professional goals.
 While adventuring in the backcountry and tackling physical, mental and emotional challenges, students will:

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.